International UAS exam, autumn 2023

 Points 3-5 above: The applicant has to submit a certificate on their previous degrees in the application form section where previous studies are to be declared.

-Points 3-4 above: The applicant must attach a document that shows the language of the degree.
+Points 3-4 above: The applicant must attach a document that shows the language of the degree and the country of studies.

 Identification documents